 Figure 1.
 Quantum phase diagram of the LRXXZ model, Eq.
-(1), vs the anisotropy (Δ) and long-range (α^{-1}) parameters.
+(1), versus the anisotropy (Δ) and long-range (α^{-1}) parameters.
 The color scale indicates the GE density E_g/N , Eq.
 (2).
-It shows a cusp at the AFM-XY phase transition (indicated by the red points) and a nonanalytic step at the XY-FM phase transition (see Inset).
-Also shown are numerical results for the AFM-XY phase transition found from degeneracy lift of the entanglement spectrum (blue crosses), and for the upper bound in α^{-1} for LL behavior (purple diamonds).
+It shows a cusp at the AFM-XY phase transition (indicated by the red points) and a non-analytic step at the XY-FM phase transition (see Inset).
+Also shown are numerical results for the AFM-XY phase transition found from degeneracy lift of the entanglement spectrum (dark blue diamonds), and for the upper bound in α^{-1} for LL behavior (purple triangles).
 The yellow solid line shows the AFM-XY phase transition as found from renormalization group analysis combined with inverse rescaling of Eq.
 (5) at the critical Luttinger parameter $K_c = 1/2$, see Sec.
-V. The cyan solid line shows the critical line for breaking of LL behavior obtained similarly at $K'c = 1/[2(3 - \alpha)]$.
-Inset: GE vs Δ for $\alpha^{-1} = 0$ (blue), 0.34 (orange), and 0.5 (green).
+V. The cyan solid line shows the critical line for breaking of LL behavior obtained similarly at $K_c' = 1/[2(3-\alpha)]$.
+Inset: GE versus Δ for $\alpha^{-1} = 0$ (blue), 0.34 (orange), and 0.5 (green).
 For all calculations, the system size is N = 192.
-The transparent yellow and cyan ribbons as well as the size of the markers correspond to the uncertainty.